MathieuMorel62/holbertonschool-interview/README.md

 19. [**Advanced Binary Search**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/advanced_binary_search): "Advanced Binary Search" improves classic binary search by developing `advanced_binary`, a function that finds the first occurrence of a value in a sorted array.
 This recursive function, which displays sub-tables at each step, optimizes searches in situations where precision is essential.

+20. [**Count It!**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/count_it): **Count it!** is a project designed to interact with the Reddit API and analyze the titles of popular articles.
+It creates a recursive function that queries the API, analyzes titles and counts occurrences of specific keywords in a case-insensitive way.
+This project tests the skills in API manipulation, word processing and recursive programming, presenting the results sorted by frequency and alphabetical order.

 ------------------

 ## Contact